cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 This section describes operations on and associated with polynomials over Scalars that are used in the main signing protocol.
-A polynomial of degree t is represented as a sorted list of t coefficients.
+A polynomial of degree t is represented as a list of t coefficients, where the constant term of the polynomial is in the zeroth position and the highest-degree coefficient is in the last position.
 A point on the polynomial is a tuple (x, y), where `y = f(x)`.
 For notational convenience, we refer to the x-coordinate and y-coordinate of a point p as `p.x` and `p.y`, respectively.